-If possible, a rotation joint should know the direction of fixation, hence, possess a nested element <normal_direction>.
-However, this is not mandatory in order to allow for importing incomplete data. direction sense of <normal_direction/> is from the joint's head to point, which element’s definition can be found in section 6.1.3.
+If possible, a rotation joint should know the direction of fixation, and therefore possess a nested element <normal_direction/>.
+However, this is not mandatory in order to allow for importing incomplete data.
+The direction sense of <normal_direction/> is from the joint's head to point, which element’s definition can be found in 9.1.3.

-Specific subtypes of rotation joints are defined by adding related nested elements, listed in following table:
+Specific subtypes of rotation joints are defined by adding related nested elements, listed in